ggonnella/fastsubtrees/docs/paper.md

 # Statement of need

-Tree data structures are commonly used in different fields of computer science to represent hierarchical information (Black, 1999).
+Tree data structures are commonly used in different fields of computer science to represent hierarchical information [@Black:1999].
 In phylogenetics, trees are used to represent the common ancestry of organisms or macromolecules.
 Based on phylogenetics is the hierarchical biological classification of organisms, which is also representable as a tree.
-An example of this is the NCBI taxonomy database (Schoch et al., 2020).
+An example of this is the NCBI taxonomy database [@Schoch:2020].

 If the taxonomic tree
 is annotated with data associated to taxa, hereafter called _attributes_